-Reading, note-taking and IT literacy skills can help you to research your assignment topics in a quicker, more effective, way.
+Enhance your reading, note-taking and library skills to help you to research your assignment topics in a quicker, more effective, way.

 It is important to develop your IT skills while at university and there are many resources to help you to do so.
 In addition to software training provided by IT Services, there is a wide range of information skills training available through the Bodleian Libraries’, including practical Bodleian iSkills workshops.
 You may register for free taught courses or pursue online self-directed courses at your own pace.
 Visit the IT Services website.